kanar1234/Main/Data Structure and Algorithms/Programming Assignment 2/README.md

 ----------------------------------------------Matrix Functions----------------------------------------------

-  newMatrix(int n) - creates a new matrix of size n (n is the row of the Matrix and an empty linked list is the column)

-  newEntry(int n, double d) - creates a new entry object containing column = n and value = d //not used

-  freeMatrix() - frees matrix

-  size(Matrix M) - returns size of matrix M
+-----Exported type-----
+typedef struct EntryObj* Entry;

+// Returns a reference to a new nXn Matrix object in the zero state.

+typedef struct MatrixObj* Matrix;

+-----Constructor and Deconstructors-----

+// Returns a reference to a new nXn Matrix object in the zero state.

+Matrix newMatrix(int n);

+// Frees heap memory associated with *pM, sets *pM to NULL.

+void freeMatrix(Matrix* pM);

+-----Access functions-----

+// Return the size of square Matrix M.

+int size(Matrix M);

-  NNZ(Matrix M) - returns number of non-zero elements in matrix M
+// Return the number of non-zero elements in M.

+int NNZ(Matrix M);

-  equals(Matrix A, Matrix B) - returns true if A = B else returns false
+// Return true (1) if matrices A and B are equal, false (0) otherwise.

-  makeZero(Matrix M) - remove all columns of the matrix M
+int equals(Matrix A, Matrix B);

+-----Manipulation Procedures-----

+// Re-sets M to the zero Matrix.

+void makeZero(Matrix M);

+// Changes the ith row, jth column of M to the value x.
+Pre: 1<=i<=size(M), 1<=j<=size(M)

-  changeEntry(Matrix M, int i, int j, double x) - sets Matrix[i][j] to x
+void changeEntry(Matrix M, int i, int j, double x);

-  copy(Matrix A) - returns a copy of matrix A
+-----Matrix Arithmetic operations-----

+// Returns a reference to a new Matrix object having the same entries as A.

+Matrix copy(Matrix A);

-  transpose(Matrix A) - returns the transpose of matrix A
+// Returns a reference to a new Matrix object representing the transpose of A

+Matrix transpose(Matrix A);

-  scalarMult(double x, Matrix A) - returns the matrix A scaled by x
+// Returns a reference to a new Matrix object representing A scaled by x.

-  sumMatrix(Matrix A, Matrix B) - returns the sum of matrix A and B
+Matrix scalarMult(double x, Matrix A);

+// Returns a reference to a new Matrix object representing A+B.
+pre: size(A)==size(B)

+Matrix sum(Matrix A, Matrix B);

+// Returns a reference to a new Matrix object representing A-B.
+pre: size(A)==size(B)

-  diff(Matrix A, Matrix B) - returns the difference of matrix A and B
+Matrix diff(Matrix A, Matrix B);

-  vectorDot(List L1, List L2) - returns the vector dot product of two lists
+// Returns a reference to a new Matrix object representing AB
+pre: size(A)==size(B)

-  product(Matrix A, Matrix B) - returns the product of matrix A and B
+Matrix product(Matrix A, Matrix B);

-  printMatrix(Matrix M) - prints the matrix onto the terminal
+// Prints a string representation of Matrix M to filestream out.
+Zero rows are not printed.
+Each non-zero is represented as one line consisting of the row number, followed by a colon, a space, then a space separated list of pairs "(col, val)" giving the column numbers and non-zero values in that row.
+The double val will be rounded to 1 decimal point.

+void printMatrix(Matrix M);